-Note that if the server fails to run and you get exceptions at this stage, it is most likely due to an embedded path in the Server batch file (i.e. it assumes the codebase will be in $H:\rds408\countRMI$ as specified above).
+Note that if the server fails to run and you get exceptions at this stage, it is most likely due to an embedded path in the Server batch file (i.e. it assumes the codebase will be in $H:\rdcs423\countRMI$ as specified above).
 If you examine this batch file anyway you will see that a security policy in java.policy is specified, and the contents of this file are:

-'''

-grant {

-permission java.net.SocketPermission ":1024-65535", "connect,accept";

-permission java.net.SocketPermission ":80", "connect";
+''' grant { permission java.net.SocketPermission ":1-65535", "listen,resolve"; permission java.net.SocketPermission ":1024-65535", "connect,accept"; permission java.net.SocketPermission ":80", "connect"; '''

-};

-'''

-which allows remote connections to the TCP port number (usually > 1024 used for RMI connections).
+which allows remote connections to the TCP port number (usually > 1099 used for RMI connections).